© Holly Millar

 From the top of Bellevarde, there are several options for steep descents down to both Solaise and La Daille.
 It is best to do all these lower slopes in the morning or mid morning while they are quieter and in peak condition, and then perhaps have a lazier afternoon!

 You can ski Face (the ex-Olympic run) which has undergone a bit of a makeover to help congestion on the run.
 The diggers have been hard at work smoothing and widening the run to make it more enjoyable for regular skiers.
-You can also try the Epaule du Charvet which has steep black moguls and is only open when conditions are perfect which takes you back down to the Olympique and Val d’Isere village.
-OK (world cup run) or Orange which are the more challenging options taking you down to La Daille.
+You can also try Epaule du Charvet, which has steep black moguls and is only open when conditions are perfect.
+It takes you back down to the Olympique and Val d’Isère village.
+OK (world cup run) or Orange are the more challenging options taking you down to La Daille.

-In the afternoon, there is the network of blue and red pistes available, and there is also the option to attempt the Vallee Perdue.
-This is an off piste run which starts at the bottom of the Tommeuses lift and involves negotiating rocks, nooks, and crannies.
-Depending on the time of year, you may have to clamber through holes or streams without your skis on – but it is good fun.
+In the afternoon, there is the network of blue and red pistes available, and there is also the option to attempt the Vallée Perdue.
+This is an off-piste run which starts at the bottom of the Tommeuses lift and involves negotiating rocks, nooks, and crannies.
+Depending on the time of year, you may have to clamber through holes or streams without your skis or snowboard on – but it is good fun.
 Just make sure you have the experience, confidence and equipment to negotiate the valley.
 We always recommend attempting the off-piste with a mountain guide.